 |---|---|---|---|

-| Zero Employer Administration Cost | Reduces the barrier to entry for HR teams wanting to offer competitive benefits. | Maxxia administers programs at no additional cost to employers, as fees are carried by participating employees.
-[15] | None. |
+| Zero employer administration cost | Reduces the financial barrier for organizations wanting to offer competitive benefits. | Administration fees are carried by participating employees from pre-tax dollars.
+[17] | None. |

 | Con | Why it matters | Evidence | Caveat |